-University of Arizona Genetics Core for Clinical Services COVID-19 ELISA pan-Ig Antibody Test possible exposures, and geographic location of places you have recently traveled.
+What does it mean if I have a positive test result?
+If you have a positive test result, it is possible that you have recently or previously had COVID-19 and that you have developed an antibody response to the virus.
+Your healthcare provider will work with you to determine how best to care for you based on the test results along with other factors of your medical history, your symptoms, possible exposures, and geographic location of places you have recently traveled.
 There is also a chance that this test can give a positive result that is wrong (a false positive result).
-Even a high-performing antibody test when used in a population without many cases of COVID-19 infection may produce as many or more false results as true results because the likelihood of finding someone who has been infected is very small.
+Even a high-performing antibody test when used in a population without many cases of COVID-19 infection may produce as many or more false positive results as true positive results because the likelihood of finding someone who has been infected is very small.

-Your healthcare provider will work with you to determine the likelihood of false result.
+Your healthcare provider will work with you to determine the likelihood of a false result.